-Global economic, political and market conditions could have a significant adverse effect on our business, financial condition, liquidity and results of operations, including a negative impact on our ability to access the capital markets on favorable terms.
+Global economic, political and market conditions could have a significant adverse effect on our business, financial condition, cash flows and results of operations.

 Downgrades by rating agencies to the U.S. government's credit rating or concerns about its credit and deficit levels in general could cause interest rates and borrowing costs to rise, which may negatively impact both the perception of credit risk associated portfolio and our ability to access the debt markets on favorable terms.
 In addition, a decreased U.S. government credit rating could create broader financial turmoil and uncertainty, which may weigh heavily on our financial performance and the value of our equity.
 Additionally, concerns regarding a potential increase in inflation would likely cause interest rates and borrowing costs to rise.